Dev-Geniy/Crypto-Board/README.md

 Your contributions make this project better for everyone!

+# Developer

+This application was created by **DevGeniy**, who strives to improve the project every day.
+If you have ideas for improvements or suggestions, feel free to visit his profile on [X](https://x.com/HotDog850642) and get in touch with him.

+DevGeniy is always open to new ideas and is ready to consider updates that will help enhance the functionality of the project.
+You can suggest your changes and ideas.
+Join in and help make Crypto Board WebApp even better!

+## Contact the Developer

+For questions, feedback, or comments, you can use the profile on [X](https://x.com/HotDog850642).

 ## 💰 Support the Project
 If you enjoy Crypto Board WebApp, you can support its development by donating: